 On Sitejabber, businesses may not offer incentives or pay to remove reviews.
 Learn more about our Review Guidelines.

-RedShelf has a rating of 1.9 stars from 87 reviews, indicating that most customers are generally dissatisfied with their purchases.
-Reviewers dissatisfied with RedShelf most frequently mention college student and hard copy.
-RedShelf ranks 385th among Books sites.
+RedShelf has a rating of 1.5 stars from 88 reviews, indicating that most customers are generally dissatisfied with their purchases.
+Reviewers dissatisfied with RedShelf most frequently mention customer service, college student and hard copy.
+RedShelf ranks 390th among Books sites.

 We monitor reviews for authenticity